volkerwiegand/scaffold_plus/README.md

 This helper creates migrations for some 'ALTER TABLE' statements.

-### Add support for an enum field (requires Rails 4.1 and the enum_help Gem)
+### Add support for an enum field
     rails generate scaffold_plus:enum

-This helper adds parent#has_many and child#belongs_to to the models and updates the mass assignment whitelist in the controller.
-It can also add a migration for the parent_id and a counter.
+This helper depends on the [enumerize](https://github.com/brainspec/enumerize) gem.

 ### Add regular one-to-many association (has_many / belongs_to)
     rails generate scaffold_plus:has_many